 Body condition scoring

-The type of care your malnourished cat requires depends on his body condition score.
-Truly emaciated felines -- those with no evidence of body fat and all of their bones protruding, or virtual "skin and bones" animals -- need different care than those cats who are just thin.
+The type of care your emaciated cat requires depends on his body condition score.
+Truly emaciated felines — those with no evidence of body fat and all of their bones protruding, or virtual "skin and bones" animals — need different care than those cats who are just thin.

 Certain vitamins and supplements may help a malnourished cat regain weight and health more quickly.
 These include probiotics, which help restore "good" bacteria to the intestinal tract.
 Your vet may give the cat a vitamin B-12 injection, and suggest vitamin B-12 supplements to mix in the animal's food.
 In addition to recommending vitamins and supplements, your vet will deworm the cat and treat him for any parasites.

-Various medical problems can cause severe feline weight loss, and these must be ruled out or treated in a malnourished cat.
+Various medical problems can cause severe feline weight loss, and these must be ruled out or treated in a cat that is emaciated.
 Older cats, especially, may appear malnourished, even if they receive regular meals.
 Aged cats often have trouble digesting nutrients in their food.
 Conditions that cause weight loss include:

 - Intestinal disease, such as inflammatory bowel syndrome

 - Kidney failure

 - Liver disease